 Other features that make the Gallagher M1100 stand out include its added power reserve, built-in lightning diverter, and adaptive output control technology that automatically increases the voltage output from the added power reserve when fence conditions change

-The most powerful electric fence charger that is also made right here in the USA.$394.02
+The most powerful electric fence charger that is also made right here in the USA.New: $394.02

 If you’re looking for the most powerful electric fence charger for cattle, look no further than the Zareba EAC200M-Z, which is the most powerful U.S built electric fence charger available.

 Featuring 15 output joules and suitable for use on up to 200 miles of steel fencing, the Zareba EAC200M-Z is the perfect choice if you want to sleep easy at night knowing that no predators are getting in and your cattle aren’t getting out either.